kvspark/raily-app/README.md

 <h4>Installation</h4>
 <p>To install this project on your PC Locally:</p>
 <p>Clone the repository and cd to the specific folder.
 Run composer install.
-Run php artisan key:generate</p>
+Run php artisan key:generate.
+Run php artisan serve to start the server</p>